silvercircle/silvercircle.github.io/_got-theories/jaime/got-theories-jaime.md

 ### Conclusions?

 Only one so far.
 Jaime will play his important part in season 8, that I am sure of.
-He finally parted with his sister, after realizing that she only abused him anyway.
+He finally parted with his sister, after realizing how abusive she always has been towards him.
 She never really listened to him, she always did how she felt, ignoring his wishes (the bed scene in season 7 was a good example - she reveals everything to their servants, and completely ignores his objections).
 She scolded him for being stupid and for never listening to their father when he was talking about the importance of gold, forgetting that without **him** and his men she wouldn't sit on the heaps of gold taken from Highgarden.
 {:dc}

+He probably also realized that the death of all their children was mostly, if not exclusively, her fault.

 So, in short, I think, Jaime and Cersei will meet again and nobody can tell what will happen when they re-unite.
 I'm pretty sure though, they are not going to share a bed.